-When the Nashville Predators were on the clock at pick No. 30 of the 2017 NHL draft, it’s presumably safe to say that general manager David Poile did not expect to see Eeli Tolvanen’s name still available on the draft board.
+When the Nashville Predators were on the clock at pick No. 30 of the 2017 NHL draft, it’s safe to say that general manager David Poile did not expect to see Eeli Tolvanen still available on the draft board.

-Projected as a top 15-pick, with top-10 and perhaps even top-five talent, Tolvanen’s fall to 30th overall was a mysterious one.
+Projected as a top-15 pick, with top-10 and perhaps even top-five talent, Tolvanen’s fall to the 30th overall selection was a mysterious one.

 “We will never truly know why, yet it happens every year, a kid ranked high falls,” ISS Scouting Director Dennis MacInnis said.
 “With Eeli, the fact he has average size and lacks breakaway speed may have scared a few teams away.
 He was ranked 17th in our final rankings, and the fact he fell to 30 was surprising and may turn out to be one of the steals of the 2017 draft.”

-“I think there could be a number of valid arguments on why he fell to 30th overall,” Future Considerations USHL Evaluator Jake VanBesien said.
-“I think it is a combination of teams finding, what they think, were better fits with different players before the 30th overall selection.
-(With) Eeli’s game being one dimensional and not as dynamic as some of the others who were selected before him, his offensive skill set has NHL written all over it.
+“I think there could be a number of valid arguments on why he fell to 30th overall,” Future Considerations USHL scout Jake VanBesien said.
+“I think it is a combination of teams finding – what they think – were better fits with different players before the 30th overall selection.
+(With) Eeli’s game being one-dimensional and not as dynamic as some of the others who were selected before him, his offensive skill set has NHL written all over it.
 If he can figure out the rest, he will be in the NHL sooner rather than later.”

-Tolvanen is perhaps the best offensive prospect the Predators have had since Alex Radulov was selected 15th overall back in 2004.
-Many pre-draft scouting reports have compared Tolvanen to St. Louis Blues forward Vladimir Tarasenko — lofty expectations to live up to, to say the least.
+Tolvanen is perhaps the best offensive prospect drafted by the Predators since Alex Radulov was selected 15th overall back in 2004.
+Many pre-draft scouting reports have compared Tolvanen to St. Louis Blues forward Vladimir Tarasenko – lofty expectations to live up to, to say the least.